LOGO

 The first 7 or 8 kilometres are pretty standard – through little villages up to Barèges.
 However, after this it becomes one of the most beautiful climbs I have ever done – and nicer than the east side in my view.

 Which side of Tourmalet is harder?
 In my opinion, the east side.
 The west side is shorter and thus has a higher average grade, but it is a steady 7% – 8% almost the entire way.
-Whereas the west side starts off quite easy, but the last 12 kms average a tough 9%.
+Whereas the east side starts off quite easy, but the last 12 kms average a tough 9%.
 Regardless, both are fantastic and challenging climbs.

 Surrounded by high mountains and dominated by the Pic du Midi the route winds up and up.